mrciolino/wiki-backup/classes/gondian-artificer.md

 ## Spells

-You always have certain spells prepared after you reach particular levels in this class, as shown in the Gondian Warforged Spells table.
+You always have certain spells prepared after you reach particular levels in this class.
 These spells count as artificer spells for you and do not count against your prepared spells.

 | Spell Level | 3rd Level  | 5th Level    | 9th Level  | 13th Level   | 17th Level |
 | ----------- | ---------- | ------------ | ---------- | ------------ | ---------- |